kkdm/ip-update/README.md

 `ip-update` does:
 - fetch device's wan ip address
 - publish new ip to NATS server or output to stdout
-  - conpare current ip address, then if no update, no publish happens
+  - compare current ip address, then if no update, no publish happens

 ## How to use